drowrin/orpheus/README.md

 The only other frontend code I use is a few lines for theme switching, and a few helper functions to pass into HTMX attributes.

-### Rust - Axum - Shuttle
+### Rust - Axum

 Putting these all together because they're pretty linked.
 Rust is a language I've always enjoyed using, but I've never applied it to a more longterm project like this.
 I wanted to change that, so here we are.
 I've found it fantastic for this purpose.
 I really like how Rust allows me to get a lot out of functional programming patterns if I choose to use them, and the type system is the best I've ever used.
 Axum is an extremely convenient and ergonomic web framework.
-Shuttle has been a very convenient place to deploy the site.

 ### Maud